 Hiring at Tiqets: Building the team behind the fastest-growing Dutch startup16 min read

-- Having a structured hiring process is key
+- Having a structured hiring process is key;

-- Happy employees make the best referrals
+- Happy employees make the best referrals;

-- The importance of being open and honest to candidates
+- Be open and honest to candidates;

-- Pinpoint cultural differences via assessment
+- Pinpoint cultural differences via assessments;

 Useful links from the interview